galaxyproject/galaxy-hub/src/authnz/cloud/index.md

 ---
-title:  "Securely Authorize Galaxy to Access Protected Data on Cloud"
+title:  Securely Authorize Galaxy to Access Protected Data on Cloud
+highlight: true
 ---

 On this page we explain a method that enables a user to securely authorize Galaxy to access their privately